RitLuck/New_theme/content/technical/2023/05/index.md

 This portion of the challenge wasn't too difficult.
 Getting the website up and running was relatively straightforward and simple.
 Firstly, I created an S3 bucket in my AWS account to store the webpage files.
 Once that was done, I ensured that the S3 bucket had the proper bucket policy in place to enable webpage access.
 I then proceeded to address the HTTPS requirement.
 Unfortunately, during that time, when I created my S3 bucket in the US East (N. Virginia) region, there was an [AWS outage](https://health.aws.amazon.com/health/status).
 As a result, I had to recreate my bucket and select a different region.

 To validate the certificate for the subdomain resume.girishluckhun.com, I followed the validation process specified by AWS.
 This typically involves adding a specific CNAME record to the DNS configuration of the domain.
-In this case, I added the CNAME record provided by AWS to the DNS settings of the domain registrar or DNS provider that manages the DNS records for girishluckhun.com.

 By adding the CNAME record to the DNS configuration, I allowed AWS to verify the ownership of the domain and validate the certificate request.
 This validation step ensures that the SSL/TLS certificate issued for resume.girishluckhun.com is trusted and recognized by web browsers, enabling secure HTTPS connections to my website.